Docs/ Connect to EC2 Instances without SSH Port 22

 Step 2 – SSH over AWS SSM

-You can also use AWS SSM as a transport for standard SSH connections.
-This lets you use familiar SSH tooling (scp, rsync, port forwarding) while routing traffic through AWS SSM instead of direct TCP connections.
+You can also use AWS SSM as a transport for standard SSH connections, so familiar SSH tooling (scp, rsync, port forwarding) works without direct TCP connections.

 The vouch setup ssm command configures your SSH client automatically: